Introducing University for All

 University for All is a whole-institution, evidence-based approach to mainstreaming inclusion in UCD, ensuring that all students feel welcome, belong and are valued.
 Grounded in the UCD Strategy 2020-2024: Rising to the Future, and the EDI Strategy and Action Plan 2018 - 2020 - 2025, and the Education and Student Success Strategy (UCD, 2021), University for All recognises, promotes and values the breadth of talent, experience and contribution of all students, and creates an inclusive educational experience for all.
 In line with both the UCD and EDI strategies, the University for All initiative embeds inclusion across the university further developing UCD’s capacity to attract, retain and develop our diverse student population.

-The University for All initiative is sponsored by the Registrar & Deputy President, Professor Mark Rogers, governed by University Widening Participation Committee, chaired by Professor Grace Mulcahy, and led by UCD Access & Lifelong Learning.
+The University for All initiative is sponsored by the Registrar & Deputy President, Professor Barbara Dooley, governed by University Widening Participation Committee, chaired by Professor John Brannigan, and led by UCD Access & Lifelong Learning.
 UCD Faculty and Staff can read their local University for All Implementation Plan on the Registrar's Intranet.
 Starting with our strategy, policies and governance, we are weaving this mission in to the very fabric of the institution.
-To learn more about the Univeristy for All implementation structures please download our University for All Infographic.
+To learn more about the University for All implementation structures please download our University for All Infographic.

-Learn more about how UCD Access & Lifelong Learning are leading and enabling the University for All initaitive in the UCD Access & Lifelong Learning Strategy 2020-2024 - Enabling a University for All
+Learn more about how UCD Access & Lifelong Learning are leading and enabling the University for All initiative in the UCD Access & Lifelong Learning Strategy 2020-2024 - Enabling a University for All

 The University for All initiative is a long-term change programme which is being planned in 20-21 for implementation over a number of years.